 - A great cut flower, either for your own home or for sale

 The active ingredient in calendula is oleanolic acid.
 Calendula based salves have been proven effective in treating conditions such as cuts, burns, and diaper rash.
-They also show promise for dermatitis related to cancer treatments, hemorrhoids, and other inflammatory skin conditions.

 Eating calendula flowers gives you the benefits of Vitamin A and a little antioxidant boost.